RenchTG/CTF-writeups/DamCTF_2023/baby-review/writeup.md

 ![image](https://user-images.githubusercontent.com/91157382/232238786-b8b0588a-4ee7-4058-aaf2-e3e541cde0cf.png)

 Our fourth option is quite interesting as it doesn't call another function and does everything inside of menu.
-This option promptly ends the program after returning, but it does take some user input before returning.
-The user is able to input 0x30 bytes into a buffer of that has a size of 32 bytes.
+This option promptly ends the program by returning in menu, but it does take some user input before it does so.
+The user is able to input 0x30 bytes into a buffer of size 32 bytes.
 This means we have 16 bytes of overflow.

 ![image](https://user-images.githubusercontent.com/91157382/232238969-fe59fc5e-5a16-48e1-abfb-32247222d314.png)